Cosmological viability of anisotropic inflation in Thurston spacetimes: Introduction

-The principle unfolds the structural assertion of homogeneity and isotropy at large scales (larger than 100 Mpc) of the universe, which probes the adoption of the spatially homogeneous and isotropic Friedmann-Leimatre-Robertson-Walker (FLRW) metric \cite{Ellis:1998ct} to describe the background spacetime of the universe.\\ The success of the Standard $\Lambda$-CDM model can be attributed to its predictions about the polarization patterns and temperature fluctuations in the Cosmic Microwave Background (CMB) spectrum from the Planck Mission \citep{aghanim2020planck} and the Atacama Cosmology Telescope (ACT) \cite{aiola2020atacama}, explanation about the accelerated expansion of the universe \cite{riess1998observational, frieman2008dark} and estimation of the primordial light element abundances in the universe \cite{Cooke_2014}.
-Despite the efficacy of this model, however, it faces several discrepancies and anomalies in describing the complete cosmology of the universe \cite{peebles2025status, 2024Univ...10..305A}.
-These include the Hubble tension \cite{perivolaropoulos2022challenges}, the $\sigma_8-S_8$ tension \cite{abdalla2022cosmology} and the large angle anomalies in the CMB data observed from WMAP and Planck missions \cite{copi2015large}.
-Researches have focused on instances of violation in spatial isotropy from the anomalous alignment of CMB quadrupole and octopole based on the WMAP data and also by indicating the existence of a preferred axis or direction of the universe corresponding to the CMB dipole \cite{land2005cubic, land2005examination}.
-Further, ambiguities concerned with the spatial curvature of the universe probed by the disparities in the curvature density parameter obtained from Planck, ACT, LSS and BAO (Baryon Acoustic Oscillations) data make the accurate measurement as well as the existence of directional dependence of the spatial curvature uncertain \cite{awwad2024large}.\\ Considering the limitations addressed from the existing cosmological models, we focus on more comprehensive models which could explain the underlying spatial geometry as well as curvature of the universe and efficiently account to its cosmological dynamics.
-Therefore, we look into the generalization of a broader set of spacetimes by relaxing the assumption of spatial isotropy but retaining homogeneity, thus exploring homogeneous, anisotropic spacetimes through the context of Thurston geometries \cite{awwad2024large}.\\ The paper is categorized as follows: in section \ref{B}, we give a bsic review of Thurston geometries along with a brief outline of cosmic inflation and its associated \textit{no-hair theorem}; in section \ref{inflationary} the basic pipelines for the inflationary model we'll be considering and the general set (Einstein + extended) of field equations; in section \ref{III} the determination of \textit{truly anisotropic} ones from the full set of proposed Thurston geometries along with their corresponding components to be used in our analyses; in sections \ref{IV} \& \ref{V} the methodology and procedure for the determination of stable points along with their results and in section \ref{VI} the re-formulation for the complete set of field equations to probe any occurrence of anisotropic cosmic inflation.
+The paper is categorized as follows: in section \ref{B}, we give a basic review of Thurston geometries along with a brief outline of cosmic inflation and its associated \textit{no-hair theorem}; in section \ref{inflationary} the basic pipelines for the inflationary model we'll be considering and the general set (Einstein + extended) of field equations; in section \ref{III} the determination of \textit{truly anisotropic} ones from the full set of proposed Thurston geometries along with their corresponding components to be used in our analyses; in sections \ref{IV} \& \ref{V} the methodology and procedure for the determination of stable points along with their results and in section \ref{VI} the re-formulation for the complete set of field equation s to probe any occurrence of anisotropic cosmic inflation.
 Finally, in section \ref{VII}, we present our analyses of observations \& results and in section \ref{VIII}, we conclude this work.